astrale-sharp/wasm-minimal-protocol/examples/hello_rust/README.md

 # Rust wasm plugin example

+This is a bare-bone typst plugin, written in Rust.
+It uses the [wasm-minimal-protocol](../../) crate to easily define plugin functions.

 ## Compile